kyle074613/react-portfolio/README.md

 # react-portfolio

 This website is a personal website.
-There is a page for information about me, a portfolio of my web development works, and a page to contact me (currently does not work).
+There is a page for information about me, a portfolio of my web development works, and a page with ways to get in touch with me.
 This website was created using React.

 ## Usage